aswinkaliesgit/Dataflow_architecture/README.md

 ## Description

-Perform's Matrix Multiplication using custom processing elements (PEs).
+Perform's Matrix Multiplication using threadpooling in custom processing elements (PEs).
 This project demonstrates how to allocate resources for computing units and load data into processing elements for computation.

 ## Installation